lojban/diskord-zifpau/README.md

 ## Installation Instructions for Mac OSX

-I don't own a Mac, but you can try to install this and then add the configuration files by hand.
+You can try to install this and then add the configuration files by hand.

 ```